aacassandra/nginx-config-generator/README.md

 • Run the script with a user that has access to Nginx directories.
 • If `nginx -t` fails, ensure SSL paths and project folders are correct.
+• **For Symfony projects**: The script uses `web/` as document root (Symfony 2/3).
+If using Symfony 4+, manually edit the config to use `public/` instead.
+• **For SPA projects**: Make sure to answer 'y' when asked "Is this a SPA?" to enable proper client-side routing.
+• **For static HTML**: Answer 'n' to SPA question if you have traditional multi-page website.
 • For Firefox, run:

   ```bash